-Buying a home is an exciting milestone for many Canadians.
-But along with the keys to your new property comes a mortgage that you’ll be paying off over decades.
+Owning a home is an exciting milestone for many Canadians.
+However, along with the keys to your new property comes a mortgage you’ll pay off over decades.

 What’s Included in Your Mortgage Payment?